-- installed to measure the difference in pressure between the subject Dwelling Unit and the enclosed space in accordance with manufacturer's instructions. - 4.3.2.2.2.
+- 4.3.2.2.2.
 An unrestricted air pathway larger than 20 square feet shall be opened between the enclosed space and outside16. - 4.3.2.2.1.
 Where an unrestricted air pathway larger than 20 square feet cannot be created, the pressure difference between the enclosed space and outside shall be measured.
-The pressure difference shall change by less than 3 Pa when the bBlower dDoor is turned on to pressurize or depressurize the subject Dwelling Unit by 50 Pa17. - 4.3.2.2.3.
+The pressure difference shall change by less than 3 Pa when the Blower Door is turned on to pressurize or depressurize the subject Dwelling Unit by 50 Pa17. - 4.3.2.2.3.
 When a doorway leading to an enclosed space is not available, the Blower Door is permitted to be installed in an exterior door or window.
 The tubing setup procedures listed in Section 4.3.1.2 shall be followed. - 4.3.2.3.
 Where access is permitted, open doors between the enclosed space and any Dwelling Units that are horizontally adjacent to the subject Dwelling Unit18. - 4.3.2.3.1.
 Leave windows and interior doors in adjacent Dwelling Units in the condition they are found. - 4.3.2.4.
-The doorway where the Blower Door is installed shall be inspected for the presence of a door sweep.
-Where a door sweep is not present, 140 CFM50 shall be added to the measured airflow.
-This adjustment, and the presence and condition of the door sweep shall be documented in the final test report19. - 4.3.2.5.
+The door where the Blower Door is installed shall be inspected for the presence of a door seal installed to minimize air leakage between the door and door frame.
+Where such seal is not present or is not properly installed, 140 CFM50 shall be added to the measured airflow.
+This adjustment, and the presence, installation quality and condition of the door seal shall be documented in the final test report19. - 4.3.2.5.
 If a door is present between the subject Dwelling Unit and its mechanical closet, it shall be open during the test if the mechanical closet is Conditioned Space Volume and closed during the test if the mechanical closet is Unconditioned Space Volume. - 4.3.2.6.
 Ductwork between units shall be sealed at the register(s) of the subject Dwelling Unit. - 4.3.2.7.
 Where the crawlspace volume is continuous below multiple adjacent Dwelling Units, interior access doors and hatches between the subject Dwelling Unit and the crawlspace shall be closed.
 Exterior crawlspace access doors, hatches and vents shall be left in their as-found position. - 4.3.2.8.
-Where the attic volume is continuous above multiple adjacent Dwelling Units, interior access doors and hatches between the subject Dwelling Unit and the
+Where the attic volume is continuous above multiple adjacent Dwelling Units, interior access doors and hatches between the subject Dwelling Unit and the attic shall be closed.
+Exterior attic access doors, hatches and vents shall be left in their as-found position.